zeekus/textfiles/pschism_build_document_with_spack.md

   You will need to type these commands in your bash environment.
   *note* system curl and system cmake are known to cause potential compiling issues with NetCDF.
 You will want to use Spack versions of curl and cmake.

--  [ ] These commands will generate some basic entries in your packages.yaml file.
+-  [ ] These commands will generate some basic entries in your $SPACK_ROOT/etc/spack/packages.yaml file.
+       The entries may already exist if you ran them earlier in step 5.
+       But, we will need to add some entries in this file.

 ```bash
 export SPACK_SYSTEM_CONFIG_PATH=$SPACK_ROOT/etc/spack
 spack external find --scope site --exclude cmake